Integral cohomology of quotients via toric geometry: Introduction

 with $\pi_{*}(H^{k}(X,\Z))_f:=\pi_{*}(H^{k}(X,\Z))/\tors$ (see Section \ref{nota1} (iv) for the notation).
 The second problem concerns the computation of the integers $\alpha_{k}(X)$ called \emph{coefficients of surjectivity} which were introduced for the first time in \cite{Lol3}.
-Assume that $X$ is connected, then we can already notice by a direct computation that $\alpha_0(X)=1$. \end{itemize} The main purpose of this paper is to solve the mentioned problems when $X$ is a compact complex manifold and $G$ is an automorphisms group of prime order $p$ having only isolated fixed points (Theorem \ref{main0}).
+Assume that $X$ is connected, then we can already notice by a direct computation that $\alpha_0(X)=1$. \end{itemize} The main purpose of this paper is to solve the mentioned problems when $X$ is a compact complex manifold and $G$ is an automorphism group of prime order $p$ having only isolated fixed points (Theorem \ref{main0} gives an almost complete picture apart that the $p$-torsion of odd degree cohomology groups is only provided for the combinations of two complementary degrees).
 First of all the provided result represents a first step before a more general theory since cyclic groups can be used as elementary bricks to construct more complicated groups.
-Second, it can be seen as a generalization of the equivariant spectral sequence technique which provides the cohomology of a quotient by a free group action.
+Secondly, it can be seen as a generalization of the equivariant spectral sequence technique which provides the cohomology of a quotient by a free group action.